christian-posta/entra-agent-id-agw/entra-agent-cli/README.md

 - Client secrets are stored in the local config file (`~/.agent-identity-cli.json`)
 - Authentication tokens are cached in `~/.agent-identity-cli-tokens.json`
-- For production use, consider using certificates or Federated Identity Credentials (FIC) instead of client secrets
+- **For production/Kubernetes use**: Use Federated Identity Credentials (FIC) instead of client secrets
+  - Use `add-federated-credential` to configure workload identity for Kubernetes pods
+  - See `WORKLOAD-IDENTITY-GUIDE.md` for complete setup instructions
 - Both config files contain sensitive data - protect them appropriately
 - Use `logout` command to clear cached tokens when switching accounts